 These men willingly used her for paid public performances but also wanted to use her for private functions.
 It was here where more people came to look at her and where her “owners” received more money.

 Fortunately, they soon heard the voices of abolitionists who saw in the performance an unforgivable humiliation and a depraved act.
 And so they wanted to ban it immediately.
 Hendrik Cezar and Alexander Dunlop defended themselves with the simple comment that Saartje acted of her own free will.

 And they proved this with the contract she had signed.
 But this document was written in Dutch, a language that this young woman, of course, didn’t know at all.

 The end of a life of misery

-The true rest for Saartjie Baartman came when Nelson Mandela, in 1984, petitioned for the remains of this young woman to be returned to Africa for a proper burial.
-To finally find the rest and peace she deserved, in that land that had seen her birth and from which she should never have left.
-The woman with large buttocks, or this Black Venus, is another example of the histories that should never have happened and that, most certainly, should not be repeated.
+The true rest for Saartjie Baartman came when Nelson Mandela, in 1984, petitioned for the remains of this young woman to return to Africa for a proper burial.
+To finally find the rest and peace she deserved, in that land that had seen her birth and from which she should’ve never left.

 The woman exhibited for her large buttocks, or this Black Venus, is another example of the stories that should’ve never happened and that, most certainly, shouldn’t repeat.